Bucciamarcia/mush_on/README.md

 - Fixed bug in the conversion between local time and UTC time.
 - Fixed a bug that sometimes allows the creation of multiple teams at the same time.
 - Now the system will never delete more than 1 team group at a time, and return an error if there is more than one match.

+### 0.0.5

+- BREAKING: Switched to using IDs instead of names to handle dogs.
+Non-updated apps will break.